jbracker/polymonad-proofs/README.md

 presented in the paper
 ["Polymonadic Programming" by Hicks et al. (MSFP 2014)](http://www.cs.bham.ac.uk/~pbl/msfp2014/polymonad.pdf).

-The formalization is targeted to provides proofs that are useful for the Haskell implementation of polymonads.
+The formalization is targeted to provide proofs that are useful for the Haskell implementation of polymonads.
 Therefore, some of the formalizations assume we are working in a "Haskell World".